 - 2011: $1.2 Million Verdict.
 Loss of chance medical malpractice case that lead to the tragic death of a 25-year-old kindergarten teacher who died from lung cancer.
 Wrongful death lawsuit claimed that the doctors failed to diagnose the cancer while it was still 90% curable.

 - 2011: $2.25 Million Settlement.
 This malpractice case involved complications from a bowel leak.
-Plaintiff's lawsuit claimed that his doctors did not respond to the symptoms of the leak which exacerbated his injuries.
+Plaintiff's lawsuit claimed that his doctors did not respond to the symptoms of the leak that exacerbated his injuries.

 - Frederick County Judges